Patient Monitor Accessories: Complete Guide by Parameter Type

 "Leads Off" alarm Electrode dried out, leadwire detached, poor skin contact Replace electrodes (24h max); check connections

-Noisy/artifact-filled waveform Poor skin prep, worn cables, 50/60Hz interference Clean skin with alcohol; replace leadwires; check grounding
+Noisy/artifact-filled waveform Poor skin prep, worn cables, 50/60Hz interference Clean skin with alcohol; replace leadwires; check grounding.
+See ECG artifact troubleshooting

 Baseline drift Electrode movement, respiration, or poor adhesion Secure cable routing; use eccentric electrodes for active patients

-Flatline on awake patient Trunk cable disconnected or completely failed Reconnect trunk cable; swap with known-good cable
+Flatline on awake patient Trunk cable disconnected or completely failed Reconnect trunk cable; swap with known-good cable.
+See no reading troubleshooting

-MedLinket ECG range: Browse all ECG cables and leadwires →
+Browse MedLinket ECG cables and leadwires → All ECG Products

 3. NIBP Monitoring Accessories